-In February 2017, the Company filed an appeal pursuant to Section 153 of the Income Tax Ordinance (New Version), 1961 in the Haifa District Court challenging the Israel Tax Authority's ("ITA") tax assessment and capital loss denial for the period January 1, 2010 through March 31, 2014.
-The ITA issued a tax assessment for the defined period in the amount of \$40,782 (before interest, linkage and penalties) and determined that an unutilized capital loss in an amount of \$74,551 that has been claimed by the Company has been denied.
-The Company has consulted with its tax advisors and believes it has a good position on the appeal.
+In February 2017, after consulting with its tax advisors, the Company filed an appeal pursuant to Section 153 of the Income Tax Ordinance (New Version), 1961 in the Haifa District Court.
+The appeal challenged the Israel Tax Authority's ("ITA") tax assessment for the period of January 1, 2010 through March 31, 2014 in the amount of \$40,782 (before interest, linkage and penalties), and denial of an unutilized capital loss in an amount of \$74,551 that had been claimed by the Company.